LuigiaCristiano/jupyternots_training/README.md

 Material is organized in expertise levels: Beginners, Intermediate, Experts/Trainers

-The Jupyter notebooks are compatible with Jupyterlab3, see requirements.txt /environment.yml for details
+The Jupyter notebooks are compatible with Jupyterlab3, see requirements.txt /environment.yml for details.

+Until end of June'22 we will be  working to provide installation instructions with conda, venv, poetry.

-!! the repository is in progress, branch 39 is final for intermediate level training, please start an issue for questions and clarifications !!
+!! the repository is in progress, branch 39 is final for intermediate level training, with guidelines for creating a python kernel

+please start an issue for questions and clarifications !!